 What if I told my students to sign in but forgot to register the class online?

 Classes can be registered after an event has taken place IF students were instructed to sign in.
-Registering a class simply links the instructor's course/section specification to the sign-in data collected.
+Registering a class simply links the instructor's course/section specification to the card-swipe data collected.
 That said, registering a class in advance of the event is strongly encouraged so we are prepared with adequate seating.

 What happens if the system isn't working?

 We will alert the instructor in advance if possible.
 The employee monitoring the computer workstation will arrange for paper-and-pencil records if necessary.